PennyLaneAI/pennylane/doc/concepts/autograd_quantum.rst

 Computing gradients of quantum functions
 ----------------------------------------

 Quantum functions (qfuncs) or :ref:`variational circuits <varcirc>` are parameterized functions :math:`f(x;\bm{\theta})` which can be evaluated by measuring a quantum circuit.
-If we can compute the gradient of a quantum function, we could use this information in an optimization or machine learning algorithm, tuning the quantum circuit via `gradient descent <https://en.wikipedia.org/wiki/Gradient_descent>`_ to produce a desired output.
+If we can compute the gradient of a quantum function, we can then use this information in an optimization or machine learning algorithm, tuning the quantum circuit via `gradient descent <https://en.wikipedia.org/wiki/Gradient_descent>`_ to produce a desired output.
 While numerical differentiation is an option, PennyLane is the first software library to support **automatic differentiation of quantum circuits** [#]_.

 How is this accomplished?
 It turns out that the gradient of a quantum function :math:`f(x;\bm{\theta})` can in many cases be expressed as a linear combination of other quantum functions.
 In fact, these other quantum functions typically use the same circuit, differing only in a shift of the argument.